For bug reports, general questions and feature requests send an email to one of the following:

-The data files consist of a header which contains information about the acquisition including which sensor was sampled, the number of channels, the number of data points/channel, the sample rate and the position and speed of the device at the time of acquisition.
+The data files consist of a header which contains information about the acquisition including which sensor was sampled, the number of channels, the number of data points/channel, the sample rate and the position and speed of the device at the time of acquisition and the state of the frequency data when the data was saved (acceleration, velocity or displacement).
 Following the header two data sections.
 The first data section contains the time series data and the second data section contains the frequency series data.

 If you want to delete data there are two options.
 You can delete files from within the app or from iTunes.

 From within the app simply touch the load button, find the file you wish to delete and swipe from right to left.
 A delete button will appear.
 Touch the delete button and the file will be removed from the device.